Bevans

 The powdered fuel is stored in self-trimming hoppers, from which it is continuously circulated along the firing floor, surplus being returned to the storage hoppers.
 Variable speed extractors tap the coal supply opposite each kiln at the firing end.
 There are four rotary kilns of the latest design and construction, the loaded weight of each unit being in the region of 800 tons.
 Three of them are 250 ft. long with separate coolers (Note B6); the fourth is 294 ft. long, and embodies a combined cooler arrangement consisting of a series of small tubes arranged around the periphery of the firing end of the kiln (Note B7).
 All have enlarged burning zones and are direct driven through gearing from the motor to the girth ring.

 The cooled clinker from the kilns is conveyed by band conveyors and bucket elevators to large reinforced concrete storage hoppers, whence it is delivered by gravity to the grinding mills immediately beneath.
-These mills are of the " combination " type, consisting of a long steel tube 36 ft. long by 7 ft. in diameter, divided into compartments.
+These mills are of the "combination" type, consisting of a long steel tube 36 ft. long by 7 ft. in diameter, divided into compartments.

 The first compartment into which the clinker is delivered is charged with steel balls of 4 in. to 2½ in. diameter.
 The coarse grit from this compartment passes through a slotted diaphragm into an intermediate compartment, where it is further reduced by balls of 2½ in. to 1½ in. diameter, and then passes to the final stage, where it is reduced to an impalpable powder by smaller grinding media.
 There are seven of these large mills, five of which are driven by slow speed synchronous motors each taking 750 h.p. and the remaining two being driven through double helical gearing and are rated at 525 h.p.
 (Note B8)

 The cement is then delivered to a Fuller Kinyon pumping installation, which delivers it by means of compressed air into the battery of twelve storage silos, the lift being no less than 102 ft.
 This method of conveying cement is quite new to this country and a description of the installation may be of interest.
 The pump itself is a very simple piece of apparatus, consisting of a cylindrical barrel in which a motor-driven screw rotates at fairly high speed.
 Near one end the cement is admitted into the barrel, and the screw conveys the material forward.
 It may be noted that the pitch of the screw is diminishing, hence the cement fills the barrel as a piston towards the end of the screw, At the end of the barrel is a ring with an annular space (between the ring and the cylinder walls) through which numerous small holes or ports are drilled at an angle of 45 degrees towards the direction of flow.
 Compressed air is applied at this point, and maintains the velocity of a stream of air (and cement) towards the open end of the pipe system.
-The cement is mixed with air, and the transmission of the "fluid" is continuous, but over and above the continuous stream there are more-or-less regular periodic " gusts."
+The cement is mixed with air, and the transmission of the "fluid" is continuous, but over and above the continuous stream there are more-or-less regular periodic " gusts".
 The lift is not accomplished by alternate layers or pistons of cement and air, as many conjecture.
 Perhaps the most accurate picture of the rising main would be to visualise two centrifugal pumps putting two classes of liquid through the same discharge pipe, one (say) heavy oil or tar, and the other water; both would emerge continuously with occasional gusts of the heavier fluid.
 If the gust were regular the analogy would be complete.

 A wharf is provided for the reception of steamers discharging gypsum for slowing the set of the cement at the west end of the river frontage; after unloading, the material is conveyed by an elevated belt conveyor system to unit hoppers constructed in the clinker store immediately over each combination mill.